Dr Millie Horton-Insch

 My PhD thesis, on the subject of ‘Textiles, Gender, and Race in Eleventh- and Twelfth-Century Britain’, was an art historical analysis of the small corpus of extant textiles from this period.
 In this project I sought to demonstrate what this oft-overlooked medium could do for art histories of this period, specifically how they could contribute to broader efforts at reconfiguring those categories that have proved problematic in early medieval studies (namely: Anglo-Saxon).

-During my fellowship at Trinity I will be working on two projects.
+During my fellowship at Trinity I will be working on three projects.
 The first will consider how phenomenological theories may inform an understanding of the stylised figural embroideries which were characteristic of early medieval vestments, specifically asking: what does it mean to have abstracted bodies worn on a human body in an early Christian context?
-This study will be included in the upcoming edited volume: New Directions in the Study of Medieval Art (edited by Amanda Luyster and Matthew Reeve, to be published by Harvey Miller in 2026).
+This study will be included in the upcoming edited volume: Art Worlds in Medieval Britain and Ireland (edited by Amanda Luyster and Matthew Reeve, to be published by Harvey Miller in 2026).
+The second project will outline explore how the study of textiles has been shaped by the methods by which they have been reproduced, taking as a case study the images produced by Herbert Jeschke of Bayeux Tapestry in 1941-3.
+Jechke was a member of the Nazi Ahnenerbe (cultural heritage) project: ‘Operation Bayeux’.
+My third project is an article titled ‘‘Irishness’ and Insularity’, in which I consider how the production of textiles in early medieval Ireland related to the development of the celebrated embroidery techniques in later Opus Anglicanum works made in England.

 In this fellowship I am supported by a Leverhulme Study Abroad Studentship.